 Step 2: Determine Your OPTIMAL Level of Vitamin D

-Here again it’s important to realize the difference between what conventional medicine considers to be “normal,” versus what is optimal.
+It’s important to realize the difference between what conventional medicine considers to be “normal,” versus what is optimal.

 The “normal” 25-hydroxyvitamin D lab range is between 20-56 ng/ml.
 As you can see in the chart below, this conventional range is really a sign of deficiency, and is too broad to be ideal.